Updated: Oct 14

 Oak Hills staff will be wearing face coverings and gloves.

-We will work with each bride and groom at their final consultation to redesign the floor plan and layout to allow for social distancing and better traffic flow.
-(If you want to discuss this sooner than at your final consultation, please reach out to yours truly, Aleesha.
-I am more than happy to assist you with this.)
+We will work with each couple at their consultation to redesign the floor plan and layout to allow for social distancing and better traffic flow.

 How many guests can I invite to my wedding?

 While at this time there is not a limit to the number of guests you can invite, there is a limit to the amount of people that we can have inside the buildings at the same time to ensure that social distancing can be accommodated for.
 With that said, we are fortunate enough to have a large venue that has the ability to host events both indoor and outdoor.
 We highly recommend taking advantage of our gorgeous outdoor spaces (if you aren't planning on it already) to accommodate guests more safely.

 When it comes to an exact number of how many people you can invite to your wedding, we hesitate to give a number.
 Each event that we host is so different from the next and there are many variables that play a role in this matter.
 Those might include things such as: are you utilizing the outdoor spaces, is there a bar, a buffet table, a DJ, a dance floor, less than 10 sitting at each table, or anything else that might take up additional space or service areas that would affect your layout and seating arrangements?
 Regulations can also change concerning social gatherings, so the information that is given today, might not be applicable when your wedding arrives months from now.
 As with the rest of the world, we are taking this day by day and are making adjustments as we go.